sparkfabrik/android-build-action/README.md

 Tested with Ionic, React Native and native android projects.

+# New in 1.3.3

+- Now `gemfile.lock` will be checked and if it contains a `BUNDLED WITH` section it will install and use that specific version of bundler.
+- The default value of `bundler-version` is now set to `2.3` so that the fallback value is compatible with fastlane plugins.

 ## New in 1.3.2

 - Bundler is now installed with `setup-ruby` action.